top of page

 What is an E-2 Business Plan?

-An E-2 business plan is a comprehensive document that outlines your business idea, investment details, and operational strategy.
-It serves as a roadmap for your business and a proof of your commitment and preparedness to the U.S. immigration authorities.
-The plan must demonstrate that your business will generate enough income to support you and your family and contribute to the U.S. economy.
+An E-2 business plan is a comprehensive document.
+It outlines your business idea, investment details, and operational strategy.
+This plan serves as a roadmap for your business.
+It also acts as proof of your commitment and preparedness to the U.S. immigration authorities.
+The plan must demonstrate that your business will generate enough income to support you and your family while contributing to the U.S. economy.

 Key components of an E-2 business plan include:

-Executive summary describing the business concept and investment
+• Executive Summary: Describes the business concept and investment.

-Evidence of the investment amount and source of funds
+• Investment Evidence: Shows the investment amount and source of funds.

 Why the Business Plan Matters for Your E-2 Visa

 The U.S. Citizenship and Immigration Services (USCIS) and consular officers use the business plan to evaluate your application.
-They want to see that your investment is not speculative or marginal but will create jobs and generate economic activity.
+They want to see that your investment is not speculative or marginal.
+Instead, they look for evidence that it will create jobs and generate economic activity.
 Without a clear and convincing business plan, your application risks being rejected.

 Here are some reasons why the business plan is so important: